-Since 2010, Taylor has welcomed prestigious individuals, experts in their field, according to the criteria of the original gift agreement from the donor.
+Since 2010, Taylor has welcomed prestigious individuals who are experts in their field as NewDay distinguished speakers, in accordance with the criteria of the original donor gift agreement.
 They are recognized as “social entrepreneurs” through Ashoka, Skoll, other relevant organizations.
 The visit generally involves a Monday or Wednesday evening formal public speaker event, a formal reception, guest lectures at SISE introductory classes, intimate meals with smaller groups, and other activities.
 The individual receives an honorarium, travel and accommodation.
 Following the funder’s vision, NewDay speakers may not be invited back again.

 Taylor Visiting Scholars